Federal Drug Crimes Attorney in Midland

 - 10 years to life imprisonment and/or up to $10,000,000 in fines for trafficking:

-- 50 grams or more of actual methamphetamine
+- 50 grams or more of methamphetamine

 - 5 kilograms or more of a mixture containing cocaine